 Did your arrest happen for another offense or in another county?
 If so, be sure to call us immediately.
 Doing so helps avoid an arrest warrant.

 - Stay Clean & Sober: If you need help, find a locally scheduled Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meeting.
 We can help point you in the right direction if you are unsure where to begin.

 - Practice ‘Self Protection’: While you are released on bail, be sure to obey the laws and avoid putting yourself in situations that could bring you attention from law enforcement.

-- Avoid People Who Could Get You Into Trouble: If hanging out with the wrong crowd was the reason for your arrest, then just avoid those people.
+- Avoid People Who Could Get You Into Trouble: If hanging out with the wrong crowd was the reason for your arrest, avoid those people.
 You don’t want to get caught up in something new that they may be doing while you are out on bail.

-- Seek Help: If you are charged with a crime that involves violence, consider enrolling in an ‘anger management’ class, on your own.
+- Seek Help: If you are charged with a crime that involves violence, consider enrolling in an ‘anger management’ class on your own.
 The judge will notice that you are taking steps to better yourself.

 - Be Honest With Your Attorney: Work with them every possible way that you can.
 After all, you are both on the same team and need to work together for the best possible outcome.

 - Stay In Touch With Those Who Cosigned Your Bail Bond: Those who cosigned your bail bond played a massive part in your release from jail.
-Stay in contact with them regularly and seek them out for emotional support as these are the people who care about you the most.
+Please stay in contact with them regularly and seek them out for emotional support as these are the people who care about you the most.